Covid-19 pushes local councils towards bankruptcy

-The films feature Somerset County Council and their struggle to provide care services for residents despite seeing their overall budget cut by two thirds since 2010.
+The films featured Somerset County Council and their struggle to provide care services for residents despite seeing their overall budget cut by two thirds since 2010.

 While the films focus on the individual stories of the patients who require care for disability and other illnesses, they raise an increasingly important point – what happens if the universal provider of public services – your local council – runs out of money?